hakeem-hassan/alx-higher_level_programming/0x0B-python-input_output/README.md

-# Python - Inheritance
+# Python - Input/Output

-In this project, I learned about Python class inheritance.
-I learned about the differences between super- and sub-classes while practicing inheritance, definining classes with multiple base classes, and overiding inherited methods and attributes.
+In this project, I practiced file handling in Python.
+I used the builtin `with`, `open`, and `read` functions with the `json` module to read and write files and serialize and deserialize objects with JSON.